 Diversity simply means that people are unique and have differences, but those contrasts do not make them better or worse than their peers.
 You should discuss all different types of diversity, such as race, religion, gender, physical abilities, socioeconomic status, political beliefs and other ideologies.
 As you converse, empathize that these differences make people special and beautiful in their own way.

+For them to accept the differences, they must understand them, which requires a thorough study and a lot of time.
+You can organize studies about different religions, find a religious leader or try to enroll them in study programs such as a vacation bible school curriculum, which will not only acquaint the child with the details and religions of the Bible but also reveal their preferred direction.
 Depending on your environment, your child may be a minority, and it’s crucial they recognize their value in the world.
 Additionally, situations change, and they may find themselves identifying differently than they did at birth.
 What matters on the inside is more important than any physical feature.
 Teaching your kids this lesson will help them to be kind to others and themselves.

 3. Introduce Educational Books and Shows